rogorido/sistercities/sistercities.md

 expression, but the idea is very simple: we tell R that it has to map the variables in the graph with these columns of the dataframe.

-If you press return now you will be surprised: you will get an empty plot!
+If you press return now, you will be surprised: you will get an empty plot!
 Axes and plot area are there, but the data are not represented.
 This is however the expected behaviour.
 We have to tell R/ggplot2 which type of plot we want to create.
 That means: we need to add a layer to plot.
 Adding different layers is the way to construct plots with ggplot.